fws-solutions/starter_s/README.md

 ### W3 Validator

-To run W3 Validator, execute `fws w3-local` command.
+To run W3 Validator locally, execute `fws w3 local` command.

-    fws w3-local
+    fws w3 local

 HTML validity is checked with [W3 Validator](https://validator.w3.org/nu/) API.

-This command will only work if local enviorment and virtual host is named exactly the same as it is defiend in `.fwsconfig.yml` file in the property `virtual-host: 'http://somedomain.local/';`.
+This command will only work if local enviorment and virtual host is declared in `.env` file in the property `VIRTUAL_HOST_URL=http://project-name.local/`.

-**This is a must**, your virtual host URL must be **exactly the same** as `virtual-host` property.
+**This is a must**, your virtual host URL **must be** declared in this manner in order for W3 to work.

 Furthermore, W3 Validator has the **only** command that **can be run outside** of the Starter Theme's root directory.